GlobalGovernanceFramework/governance-framework-site/src/lib/content/frameworks/en/implementation/indigenous-governance-and-traditional-knowledge/supporting-materials-considerations.md

 Sometimes the most important resource is simply the commitment of a small group of people who share a vision and are willing to work together patiently over time.
 Traditional teaching suggests that a few people with clear intention and strong relationships can accomplish more than large groups without shared purpose.

-**Building Relationships with Funders**
+**Building Relationships with Supporters**

 When external funding is needed, the most sustainable approach often involves finding supporters who understand that they are joining a movement rather than funding a project.
 Look for organizations and individuals whose values align with community priorities and who are willing to support community-controlled decision-making.

-Diversifying funding sources provides more security and autonomy than depending on any single supporter.
-This might include traditional economic activities, grants from foundations, support from allied organizations, individual donations, and campaigns for reparations from institutions that have caused historical harm.
+Diversifying support sources provides more security and autonomy than depending on any single supporter.
+This might include traditional economic activities, grants from organizations, support from allied communities, individual donations, and campaigns for accountability from institutions that have caused historical harm.

 Some communities have found success in educating potential supporters about Indigenous approaches to wealth and success, helping them understand that the goal is not to replicate dominant economic models but to create alternatives that serve both community and ecological wellbeing.